 - What colors will you use as a neutral?
 What is your accent color?

-- How will you bring in color, pattern and texture while ensuring that you can mix-and-match your clothes and accessories?
+- How will you bring in color, pattern and texture while ensuring that you can mix-and-match travel clothes and accessories?

 After answering these questions, I start planning.
 I’ve done it nearly every way: pen and paper, excel spreadsheet, and Stylebook app (for iPhone and iPad).
 There isn’t one method that I strongly prefer and sometimes I’ll use a combination of all three!
 Stylebook is a nice option if you can put in a little time to set up your clothing (even if it’s just what you plan to bring for a trip!).
 You can build outfits you might want to wear and the app adds the right pieces to your packing list.

 The big question, of course, is what specifically to bring.
 If you’re going away for a week to a destination with decent weather you could probably get away with three or four tops, two bottoms, one dress, one outer layer like a cardigan or a light jacket and two pairs of shoes.
 Even if you’re traveling to a colder climate, throwing on multiple layers can save you from bringing bulky outerwear.

-Here’s an example of the best travel capsule wardrobe for our upcoming trip to Paris with the kids.
+Here’s an example of the best travel capsule wardrobe for our upcoming trip to Paris.
 We’ll be there five days and daytime weather will probably be in the 60s with nights in the 40s.
 We love to walk everywhere, which means comfortable shoes are a must.
 We don’t have any special activities or fancy dinners planned (we are traveling with preschoolers, after all) so I’ll be bringing casual clothes including a few pieces nice enough for dinner out.
 Black is the easiest neutral for me to work with in a capsule wardrobe for travel in Europe, and I’ll incorporate some color with a nice springy scarf and my très Parisien tote bag.